The Moon and More: Characters

 Emaline: A local girl in a small beach town by the name of Colby.
 She is in her summer between college and high school, with a summer job of working at her family's real estate agency; Colby Realty.
 At the start of the book she is in a relationship with local golden boy Luke who embodies the town of Colby.
 She is best friends with Daisy who works at her family's (and the town's only) nail shop, Wave Nails.
 Emaline later meets a film student from New York, an aspiring documentarist named Theo, who introduced her to all the wonders outside of Colby.
 Emaline is faced with many life decisions of whether to face her fears and venture out into the world of uncertainty or stay with the familiarity.

 Luke: Cleans pools in order to make money.
 Loves to walk around shirtless.
 Is an all-around nice guy.

 Theo: Hipster from NYC.
 He's an intern for Ivy, trying to make a name in the art world.
+Acts like he's dating Emaline but is really just using her.

 Morris: A local boy from Colby as well who has grown up with Emaline, Daisy and Luke.
 He is the lazy one in the group, really laid back and if he is given instructions, they need to be very detailed instructions.
 His personality is hinted at because he has not had a father in his life and his mother is all but interested in his life.
 Emaline has looked out for Morris since the third grade no matter how frustrating he may be.
 Rob, Emaline's stepdad, even gives Morris a job and doesn't fire him because he feels the same way Emaline does about Morris.
 Morris is also the boyfriend of Daisy.

 Daisy: Fashion-forward Asian friend.
 Dating Morris.

 Benji: Emaline's half brother.
 10 years old.
 Loves Luke.
 Struggling to come to terms with his parents' divorce.

 Ivy: Famous documentary maker.
 Goes to Colby to film a documentary on Clyde.
 Appears mean but is very nice in the end.

 Clyde: Owns the bike shop and the laundromat.
 Used to be a very famous artist but left NYC to return to Colby.

-Joel: Emaline's Biological father, who left when she was little. (he comes back into the book a few times, in the beginning a little, and a little later in the book.)
+Joel: Emaline's Biological father, who left when she was little.
 Was married to Leah but they end up getting divorced.